Liam Higgins (golfer)

 Liam Higgins (born 13 November 1942) is an Irish professional golfer.
 He won the 1977 Kerrygold International Classic, a European Tour event, at his home club, Waterville Golf Links.
 After reaching 50, he had a successful senior career, winning three times on the European Seniors Tour and being runner-up a further five times.

-His sons Brian and David are also professional golfers.

 Higgins set a world long-drive record in 1984, hitting a ball 634 yards on the runway at Baldonnel Military Airport in Dublin.

+Higgins, and his sons David and Brian, are now involved with training and development for member golfers as the golf professionals at Waterville Golf Links.